aniketDash7/vector_embeddings/README.md

 - clustering : where text strings are grouped by similarity
 - recommendations : where items with related text strings are recommended.
 - classifications : where text strings are classified by their most similar label.

+The strength of embeddings is where you chunk large bits of information together such as paragraphs.
+The model 'ada-002' allows for maximum input of 8000 tokens.